 Finally, add the crown to the top of each Wiseman.
 Glue the center first, right above the eyes, and finish on the back.

 Shepherd and animals

-To make the shepherd, repeat the steps you followed to assemble Mary.
+To make the shepherd, repeat the steps you followed to assemble the Wisemen (minus the crown).

-For the animals, cut a toilet paper roll in 3 equal parts.
+For the animals, cut a toilet paper roll into 3 equal parts.
 This can be a little hard for kids.
 What we did to make it easier is:

 - Cut a vertical slit through the whole tube.